sarkershantonu/sarkershantonu.github.io/_posts/2015/2015-06-09-dotnet-performance-counters.md

 Example , let say 5 second time interval from last GC and current GC and current GC took 2sec, so this will show 40% GC time.
 So, it is updated after each GC call.
 This is a **very important counter** as it shoes **how much % work done by GC**

 - **Allocated Bytes/sec**: It shows the rate of allocation, so it is updated after each GC collection and measured among two sample intervals.
 This is an **important performance counter where GC performance is in question**.
 To measure, how fast the allocation happens, this helps.

+# CLR Thread Performance Counters
+In this article we are going to know about performance counters related to Running thread inside CLR.
+As we monitor dotnet run time environment (CLR) during performance test, we need to know what to look for if we are measuring performance affected by Thread processing, locking and unlocking thread.

+Number of current physical Threads: Shows native OS threads created and owned ny CLR.
+Note:
+>This does not include the threads used by the runtime in its internal operations
+>It is a subset of the threads in the operating system process.

+Number of current logical Threads : Shows number of thread objects(local threads) managed by CLR including running, halted/stopped thread in last collected sample

+Both thread numbers indicates performance overhead.
+If numbers are too high, application might be in risk to manage those(GC overhead and  long queue lengths/wait time) .
+So these are important performance encounters.

+Current Queue Length : Number of threads waiting to acquire a managed lock in last collated sample/observed.

+Queue Length / sec : Rate of waiting threads to acquire a managed lock between last two collected samples.

+Queue Length Peak : Number of threads waiting to acquire a managed lock since the application started.

+Queue lengths show wait time of threads.
+This indicates how activities are waiting for resources or events.
+So, these are very important counters for performance.

+Rate of recognized threads / sec : Rate of runtime recognized threads between last two collected samples.
+>Runtime does not create these unique(same ID) threads but must run at least once.
+>These are associated with a corresponding managed thread object and have the

+Number of current recognized threads : Currently recognized uniquely identified threads in runtime.

+Total recognized Threads : Number of total recognized uniquely identified threads.

+Contention Rate / Sec : Rate of failed attempts by threads on acquiring a managed lock in runtime.

+Total Number of Contentions : Numbers of failed attempts by threads on acquiring a managed lock in runtime.
+Total number of contentions shows total fail times, it is also an important performance counter.

+Thanks..:)

 # Performance Counter : Exception
 As we monitor dotnet run time environment (CLR) during performance test, we need to know what to look for if we are measuring performance affected by Exception.